andrewblevins/threshold/README.md

 You type a one-line answer, press Enter, and get on with your day.
 The window goes away.
 Your answer is appended to a local JSONL log so you can read back later what you've been showing up for.

-It's meant as a tiny moment of intention at the threshold between away and present.

 ---

 ## What it actually is